charlie0129/wakatime-sync-go/README.md

 - I don't want log rotation in the application, which should be handled by the Docker or Kubelet.
 Common sense.
 Don't do something that is not your responsibility.
 - I don't want any external database dependency like MySQL.
 Harder to operate, consumes more resources, and overkill for such project.
 SQLite is a no-brainer, no second choice here.
 - Spring + Java is just too heavy.
 Consumes a ton of memory.
 The image size is huge.
-Using CPU even on idle.
-I just cannot tolerate that on my personal server.
+I just cannot tolerate this thing on my personal server, wasting my resources.
 Just use Go, it's simple, efficient, and compiles to a single binary.
-That's hundreds of MBs to several MBs reduction right there, both image size and memory usage.
+That's hundreds of MBs to several MBs, over **10x reduction** right there, both image size and memory usage.
 - I don't like Java.
 Come on, who likes Java nowadays?

 Over the years, I have always wanted to rewrite the old project but never got around to it.
 Mostly because the old one still works (if it ain't broke, don't fix it) and I don't have that much time for this.
 Finally, with the help of AI/LLMs, I am able to get this project started and finished quickly without taking much time.